 - eligible for a statutory exemption.

-You can file an application after the City issues third-quarter bills in late December 2016.
-The Fiscal Year 2017 abatement application filing deadline is February 1, 2017.
-Abatement applications are available online starting January 1, 2017.
+Applications may be filed after the third-quarter bills are issued in late December 2022.
+The Fiscal Year 2023 abatement application filing deadline was February 1, 2023.

 Taxpayer Referral and Assistance Center